 If you claim someone other than a child as a dependent (say, an elderly parent or a kid off to college), you can get a $500 tax credit for each of them.

-Like the child-care credit, the Credit for Other Dependents begins to disappear as income rises above $400,000 on joint returns and above $200,000 on single and head-of-household returns—although there's no limit to how many dependents you may claim on a return, as long as they qualify.
+However, the Credit for Other Dependents begins to disappear as income rises above $400,000 on joint returns and above $200,000 on single and head-of-household returns—although there's no limit to how many dependents you may claim on a return, as long as they qualify.
 Whom can you claim as a dependent?
-It, well, depends, but the IRS has a helpful tool to guide you through the qualifications.
+It, well, depends, but the IRS has a helpful tool (opens in new tab) to guide you through the qualifications.

 American Opportunity Credit